wellesley-cs230/wellesley-cs230.github.io/linked-lists.md

 Add this interface to your BlueJ project.
 Then, create a class, `LinkedStack<T>`, that:
 1. Implements this interface.
 2. Uses your `LinkedList<T>` class.

+## Part 5: Create a Doubly-Linked List Node

+1. Extend the `LinearNode<T>` class to create a `DoublyLinearNode<T>` class.
+2. In addition to maintaining a reference to the *next* element in the list, this class should also maintain a reference to the element *previous* in the list.
+3. Create the necessary getters and setters for this class, following the style of `LinearNode<T>`.

+## Part 6:  Create a Doubly-Linked List

+1. Using your `DoublyLinearNode<T>`, create a new class, `DoublyLinkedList` that implements `LinearList` interface.
+2. Add a method, `removeLast` that removes the last element of the list.
+You should be able to implement this *without any loops*.